-Selling agent Ian Mason predicted the property could go for between $2.5 million and $3 million and told The Daily Mail that he had been flooded with interest, including from the US and UK.
+At the time of first listing, selling agent Ian Mason told The Daily Mail he had been flooded with interest, including from the US and UK.

 “I’ve had huge amounts of emails, the phone just keeps on ringing,” he said.

 “’Some of the interest has come from people who have an affiliation with the place and others who are wanting a big life change and have been thinking about how they can live off the grid and get closer to nature.”